SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US230 -  Register Show request/01.requirements-engineering/README.md

 - **AC9**: After successful registration, the system must display a confirmation message: "Show request registered successfully with ID [ShowRequest.id]."

 ### 1.4.
 Found out Dependencies
+- **US210**: Authentication and user management – Required to authenticate the CRM Collaborator and set the `ShowRequestAuthor` (only CRM Collaborators can register show requests, per NFR08).
+- **US220**: List all customers – Needed to select a `Customer` and validate their `status` (active or VIP).
+- **US231**: List public figures in the catalogue – Needed to select `Figure` entities for the `ShowDescription`, ensuring they are public or exclusive to the customer.
+- **US110**: Iterative updates to the DDD model – The `ShowRequest` entity, along with `ShowDescription`, `FigureExecution`, `ShowRequestAuthor`, and `ShowRequestStatus`, must be defined in the DDD model.

 ### 1.5 Input and Output Data